holiber/sl-vue-tree/README.md

  <sl-vue-tree v-model="nodes" ref="myExampleSlVueTree">
  </sl-vue-tree>

-And then you want to change the title of the second node at the root level of the tree.
+And suppose you want to change the title of the second node at the root level of the tree.
 Indexing is zero-based, so the index of the node is 1.

 ```javascript
 this.$refs.myExampleSlVueTree.updateNode([1],{title,'Much More Impressive Title'})
 ```

 Using the SlVueTreeObject `this.$refs.myExampleSlVueTree` guarantees it will all be done correctly and the component will update on screen.
-However you can manipulate the tree directly in Javascript, as long as you remember to use `Vue.set` rather than poking things directly into the tree yourself.
-Vue.set ensures the display will be updated.
+However you can manipulate the tree directly in Javascript, as long as you remember to use `Vue.set` rather than poking things directly into the tree yourself. `Vue.set` works behind the scenes to ensure the display will be updated.
 Here is an example showing how to traverse a tree, marking every node as selected.

 The `traverse` method takes a function as a parameter and calls-back this function for each node in the tree.